saranyachaganti/saranyachaganti/README.md

 Hi I'm Saranya 👋👩‍💻 ( she/her )
-</br> I currently work in designing next generation systems on radar, based on AI for ADAS systems.
+</br> I currently work on designing next generation radar system, based on AI for ADAS systems.
 I also create content to equip machine learning enthusiast with necessary resources to fulfill their potential.
 Outside of work, I enjoy to ...

 🏸 Play Badminton
 </br>🧘 Do Yoga